grafana/loki/docs/logql.md

 There are two types of LogQL queries:

 -*log queries* return the contents of log lines.
--*metric queries* extend log queries and calculate values based on the counts of logs from a log query.
+-*Metric queries* extend log queries and calculate values based on the counts of logs from a log query.

 A basic log query consists of two parts:
 -**log stream selector**